-If a deceased person had taxable income in the previous year, income tax must be paid and the income tax return must be filed by the legal representative or legal heir.
-The law dictionary defines a legal representative as “the name given to describe the executor, administrator or the person who looks after another person’s affairs”.
-On the death of a person, his/her legal heir or legal representatives would be liable for the filing of income tax return and payment of any tax, which the deceased would have been indebted to pay.
-In this article, we look at the applicability of income tax on deceased person.
+If a deceased person had taxable income in the financial year, income tax must be paid and the income tax return must be filed by the legal representative or legal heir.
+The term legal representative refers to “the name given to describe the executor, administrator or the person who looks after another person’s affairs”.
+On the death of a person, the legal heir or legal representatives would become liable for the filing of income tax returns and payment of any tax, which the deceased would have been indebted to pay.
+In this article, we discuss the applicability of income tax on a deceased person.

 Procedures to be Initiated

 In order to make an assessment of the income of the deceased, and for the purpose of imposing any sum in the hands of the legal representative, the following procedure would apply:

 - Any proceeding initiated against the deceased would be deemed to have been initiated and continued against the legal representative.

 - Any proceedings which would have been processed against the deceased will be processed against the legal representatives.

 - The legal representative of the deceased would be deemed to be an assessee.

 - The liability of the legal representatives would be confined to the extent to which the estate of the deceased is capable of meeting the liability.

 The computation of income of the deceased person estate should be made granting all reliefs which the deceased may be entitled to and calculating the deductions, allowances and rebates that the deceased may be entitled to in respect of that status, and finally levying the tax at the average rate applicable to the deceased.
 Based on the total income calculated, income tax must be paid and tax return should be filed by the legal heir or legal representative.